 APA's Annual Meeting covers the full breadth of psychiatric topics, with a focus on the most pressing issues facing your practice and patients.

-With 300 sessions and courses, the Annual Meeting in New Orleans covers the full range of psychiatry and mental health.
+With 600+ sessions and courses, the 2023 Annual Meeting in San Francisco covers the full range of psychiatry and mental health.
 View session tracks below:

-The Clinical Updates track introduces 20 sessions in a brand-new format to the 2022 Annual Meeting, where renowned experts w present on the practical domains clinicians deal with every day.
+The Clinical Updates track includes 18 sessions by renowned experts presenting on the practical domains clinicians deal with every day.
 The presenters combine their expertise with tangible learning points that provide attendees with a clear “what and why,” which can be applied directly into their practice, right away.
 The domains covered are based on ABPN’s core competencies and include:

 - Personality Disorders

 New this year, the APA Annual Meeting will include a track specifically tailored toward residents, fellows, and medical students.
 This track will provide trainees with a curated meeting experience and content throughout all five days of the meeting with topics ranging from how to apply to residency or get involved with the APA as a medical student, to developing your CV and getting started in your career.

 International medical graduates have unique needs and considerations when navigating the mental health workforce.
 This track will provide IMGs with tools and tricks designed specifically for their unique situation and the issues they encounter on a daily basis.